What is the process and when can I expect to receive my puppy?

 Can you tell me more about vaccines?

-Your puppy is up to date on vaccines and we ask that you do not give any more vaccines until a minimum of at least 14 days from last vaccine given.
+Your puppy is up to date on vaccines, and we ask that you do not give any more vaccines until a minimum of at least 14 days from the last vaccination given.
 The vaccine record will show all the shots and deworming treatments your puppy has had.
 Please have a copy of that medical record ready to present to your veterinarian on your first required vet visit.

 What is the address of your location?

 Our address is 840 N Broadway, Escondido, CA 92025.

 My puppy does not want to eat?
 What do I do?